 Rosa Moline is bored with life in a small town.
 She loves Chicago industrialist Neil Latimer who has a hunting lodge nearby.
 Rosa squeezes her husband's patients to pay their bills so she ...
 See full summary »

 While waiting on a delayed flight, David Trask, who has left his unfaithful wife, meets three of his fellow passengers.
 When the aircraft crashes, he is one of few survivors, and sets out to resolve their unfinished business.

-The working class twin sister of a callous wealthy woman impulsively murders her out of revenge and assumes the identity of the dead woman.
+The working-class twin sister of a callous, wealthy woman impulsively murders her out of revenge and assumes her identity.
 But impersonating her dead twin is more complicated and risky than she anticipated.